3 minute read

 What is data ingestion?

-Data ingestion is the process of importing data from one location (source) to another (destination) where it can be accessed, used, and analyzed by the organization.
+Data ingestion is the process of importing data from one location (source) to another (destination) where it can be accessed, used, and analysed by the organisation.

 The word ‘ingestion’ suggests part or all of the data is located outside the internal systems of the organization.